svenstehle/Enron-Email-Dataset-poi_classifier/README.md

 # From Udacity: Intro to Machine Learning
+Final project on enron case data

+### Probelm statement:
-* Final project on enron data POIs need to be predicted
+* Persons Of Interest (POIs) in the enron case need to be identified/predicted
 * Dataset is small with a little over 100 records
 * We have an imbalanced classification problem at hand, POIs make up only a small part of the dataset.

-## Install and use:
+### Install and use:
 * Clone repo
 * Follow final_project/poi_id.py